Frat’s Dragonkin: The Banished Guide -

 Endgame hunts (which all give repeatable City XP) -

-20 per hunt completion for a named mob
+20 per Champion hunt completion

-20 per hunt completion for a Test of Will
+20 per Test of Will hunt completion

-30 per hunt completion for a Dungeon Purification
+30 per Dungeon Purification hunt completion

 Final mission for each board: